 MSc Programme in Environmental and Natural Resource Economics

-Historically, no other sector of the economy has been the object so much policy intervention and so much economic analysis as agriculture.
+Historically, no other sector of the economy has been the object of so much policy intervention and so much economic analysis as agriculture.
 Moreover, the implications of these interventions are becoming increasingly complex and far-reaching in scope.
 A good example is biofuel support policies in the form of mandates and subsidies.
 These are believed to have led to a stronger link between global food and fuel markets and to have contributed to the global food crisis in 2007-08.
 This course will introduce you to some of the most important agricultural and food policies and provide you with analytical tools needed to evaluate their economic impacts.
 The emphasis is on analysis of stylized agro-food policies in a partial equilibrium framework.
 Illustrative applications and cases are also discussed.
 Towards the end of the course, you will be required to carry out your own policy analysis of an issue related to the agro-food sector.

-The main objective of this course is to provide a theoretical framework and practical skills for analysing the impact of agricultural and food policies and for designing optimal policy.
+The main objective of this course is to provide a theoretical framework and practical skills for analyzing the impact of agricultural and food policies and for designing optimal policy.
 Upon having completed this course the student is expected to be able to:

 Point out stylized features of common agricultural and food policies in a welfare economic framework

 Provide examples of specific agricultural and food policies from both developing and developed countries

 Analyse the impact of a policy in formal economic model

 Analyse optimal policy design in relation to specific model assumptions

 Conduct an independent economic analysis of an agro-food policy

 Work in groups on food policy issues